senorpinatta/DisasterReponseTimeline/README.md

 # Disaster Response Pipeline Project

+### Project Goals

+- Analyze disaster data from [Appen](appen.com) (formally Figure 8) to build a model for an API that classifies disaster messages.

+ - Create a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.

+- Build a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.